itpp-labs/odoo-development/docs/dev/pos/gui.rst

 This defenition doesn't return class ReprintButton.
 So, we cannot inherit it in a usual way.

-In order to get access (inherit) to that object we need get instance of it using gui.
+In order to reach that object we need get instance of it using ``gui``.
+Then we can inherit it

 To make clear what this is like look up example where guests number button renderings::

     this.gui.screen_instances['products'].action_buttons['guests'].renderElement();